La Dispute (band): Rooms of the House and departure from No Sleep Records (2013–2017)

-Somewhere at the Bottom of the River re-issue and Panorama (2018–present)
+Somewhere at the Bottom of the River re-issue and Panorama (2018–2021)

 On August 7, 2018, the band announced they would be releasing a re-worked version of Somewhere at the Bottom of the River Between Vega and Altair for the album's 10th anniversary.
 The re-issue featured newly processed versions of the original guitar and bass recordings, as well as a new mix and master.
 Alongside this announcement, the band also released a new version of "The Castle Builders" taken from the album, and revealed they would be touring the United States with Circa Survive beginning in October 2018.

 On September 17, it was announced that the band had signed to Epitaph Records for their fourth studio album, Panorama.

 The first two songs from the album, Rose Quartz and Fulton Street I, premiered on December 4 via NPR's All Songs Considered and featured an animated music video by Sarah Schmidt.

 On January 9, the 8th track "Footsteps at the Pond" was debuted with another animated music video by Daisy Fernandez.

 Panorama was released on March 22, 2019.
 A remix album was released on December 25, 2019.

+Post-pandemic, anniversary tours and No One Was Driving The Car (2021–present)

 In June 2022, La Dispute announced a belated 10-year-anniversary tour for Wildlife.
 The North American leg took place in September and October 2022 and was joined by Sweet Pill and Pictoria Vark.
-The band confirmed via Twitter that they would take the tour to the UK, the EU and Australia "at some point in the near future".
+The band confirmed via Twitter that they would take the tour to the UK, the EU and Australia "at some point in the near future", which ultimately came to fruition in 2023.
+In March 2024, the band announced five shows to celebrate the 10-year anniversary of Rooms of the House.
+The shows took place in London, Amsterdam, Berlin, Sydney and the band’s hometown of Grand Rapids, Michigan.

+In June 2024, La Dispute revealed in an interview that their next album, No One Was Driving the Car, was set for release in 2025.
+The album was announced in May 2025, and was released on September 5, 2025.
+Prior to the official announcement fans received a cryptic letter to fans pointing to a secret website containing an ARG with hidden easter eggs that were solved via fans on Discord.
+Later fans were given an early premier of the music video for I SHAVED MY HEAD and the first chapter of a documentary covering the creation of NOWDTC.

 Characteristics

 Logo and band name

 The band has always used a band logo similar to what they do now.
 La Dispute started to use a redrawn, computer generated version of their logo as of October 2010.
-The band's name is from the Pierre de Marivaux work from 1774 of the same name, it was a play Dreyer watched while in high school and felt parallels between the work and the music he was writing at the time.
+The band's name is from the Pierre de Marivaux work from 1744 of the same name, it was a play Dreyer watched while in high school and felt parallels between the work and the music he was writing at the time.